A Reduction of Input/Output Logics to SAT

 On the other hand, if the position of the ECJ is preferred ($\eqref{norm:n8} \succ \eqref{norm:n6}$, $\eqref{norm:n9} \succ \eqref{norm:n6}$, $\eqref{norm:n8} \succ \eqref{norm:n7}$, and $\eqref{norm:n9} \succ \eqref{norm:n7}$), a different result is produced:

 Here, according to the position of the ECJ, the BVerfG has to follow its ruling, and its work has to be considered methodically sound (see Appendix~\ref{appendix:file5} for the problem file).

-The preference relation is provided externally (e.g., by the user of \rio) so that a conclusive answer of the question (whether the BVerfG should have followed the ECJ's decision or not) remains unanswered.
+The preference relation is provided externally (e.g., by the user of \rio\ or by argumentation systems) so that a conclusive answer of the question (whether the BVerfG should have followed the ECJ's decision or not) remains unanswered.
 Still, it is shown that \rio\ can be used to assess different normative setups to allow for a computer-assisted analysis of non-trivial cases.
-Of course, preference relations could also be provided by other systems, e.g., from argumentation software.